bitovi/academy/src/technology-consulting/5-communication.md

 Everyone has a short attention span, so get to the point.

-The number one mistake I see in business writing (usually emails), is attempting to be thorough and complete instead of concise.
+The number one mistake we see in business writing (usually emails), is attempting to be thorough and complete instead of concise.

 Ironically, your message has its best chance of actually working if you can boil it down to its essence and avoid writing long essays that no one will end up reading.